-Parenteral copper is usually given as copper histidine 250 mcg subcutaneous injection twice a day to age 1 year, then 250 mcg subcutaneously once/day until age 3 years; monitoring of kidney function is essential during treatment.
+Parenteral copper is usually given as copper histidine 250 mcg subcutaneous injection twice a day to age 1 year, then 250 mcg subcutaneously once a day after the first year; monitoring of kidney function is essential during treatment.

 Despite early treatment, many children have abnormal neurodevelopment.